wkhere/stackless/Doc/library/os.rst

    .. versionadded:: 2.6

+.. function:: lchmod(path, mode)

+   Change the mode of *path* to the numeric *mode*.
+If path is a symlink, this affects the symlink rather than the target.
+See the docs for :func:`chmod` for possible values of *mode*.
+Availability: Unix.

+   .. versionadded:: 2.6

 .. function:: lchown(path, uid, gid)

-   Change the owner and group id of *path* to the numeric *uid* and gid.
+   Change the owner and group id of *path* to the numeric *uid* and *gid*.
 This function will not follow symbolic links.
 Availability: Macintosh, Unix.

    .. versionadded:: 2.3